briahnna123/run_analysis/README.md

 Variable: features, the features.txt file, for Statistics Summary Features of the Activity Variables

 # Anaysis/Subsetting:
-Used Traditional Method of Subseting to seperate data; Detail notes can be found in the  <br />
+Used Traditional Method of Subseting to seperate data; The packages dpylr and data.table were used to <br />
+mainpulate data values. <br />
+# The Transformation of Complete Table-- Goal was to Combine Testing and Training sets, with their <br />
+Respective Activities & Subjects. <br />
+1. cbind() function for Variables: test_set, test_set_act test_sub # To Mix Testing, Activities, and Subjects <br />
+2. cbind() function for Variables: train_set, train_set_act, train_sub # To Mix Traning Activities and Subjects
+3. rbind() function for Variable Completed cbound test_set and train_set # To Mix of Complete Testing and Traning   <br />
+Detail notes can be found in the  <br />
 run_analysis.R file in the this GitHub REPO account or in the CodeBook also attatched to this REPO.

 # Output of Files: